 Lawsuits have surfaced from misdiagnosing cancer, strokes, heart attacks, asthma, and staph infections.

 Medication errors happen when there’s a mishap in prescribing and/or dispensing prescription medication.
 A study conducted by the Institute of Medicine reported that at least 1.5 million people are injured, made ill, or even killed by medication errors in the United States each year.
-They occur most commonly by way of:
+They occur most commonly by way of the following:

 Nosocomial infections occur when a patient acquires an infection either in a hospital or in another medical facility.
 In order to classify as a nosocomial infection, the infection must not have any relation to the reason the patient is seeking treatment.
 Some of the most common infections are: